 12 Things To Do Before Summer Ends

-The days are growing shorter, the kids are – well, sort of – back to school, and the temperatures are growing slightly cooler.
+The days are growing shorter, the kids are getting ready to go back to school, and though it doesn’t feel it yet, the temperatures are about to get slightly cooler.
 But there’s still plenty to do in what summer we have left.

-Here’s a dozen activities you can experience with your family – socially distant, of course – before summer’s end.
+Here’s a dozen activities you can experience with your family before summer’s end.

 Many New Hampshire farms allow visitors to enjoy the best of summer’s bounty for a low price.
 In August, find locally grown blueberries at the excellent Lull Farm (locations in Milford and Hollis), and when the calendar flips to fall, look for apples and pumpkins.
 Brookdale Fruit Farm, also in Hollis, is a berry lover’s dream with pick-your-own blueberries, raspberries, black raspberries and blackberries.

 Pro tip: Head over to Hazelton Orchards in Chester and pick up a homemade peach pie.
 You won’t regret it.

 615 Route 13

 41 Broad St.